MissionSquad/mcp-api/README.md

 - **Multi-user Support**: Multiple users can access the same MCP server instances with their own credentials
 - **Secure Secret Management**: All sensitive information is stored encrypted in MongoDB
 - **User-specific Secret Storage**: Each user's secrets are isolated and encrypted separately
+- **Package Management**: Simplified installation and configuration of MCP server packages
 - **HTTP API**: Simple REST API for accessing MCP tools and managing secrets
 - **Containerized Deployment**: Docker and Docker Compose support for easy deployment